 National University of Singapore

 NUS and NTU are largely similar in their education fees.
-The range of tuition fee for NUS is between S$29,350 – S$37,500.
-The tuition fees of NUS are slightly higher than NTU as the courses are four-year in nature.
+The tuition fee for NUS ranges between S$29,650 – S$146,750.
+The tuition fees of NUS are slightly higher than NTU as the courses are four-years long.
+The most expensive courses are for the dentistry, music and medicine courses.
 That being said, there are still exceptions.
 For its Arts programmes, NUS offers slightly lower tuition fees than NTU.

 Singapore University of Technology And Design